Guatemala: Children of the Maya™

 - Zipline through the mountains of Guatemala

-On this program you will immerse yourself in indigenous culture, colorful Maya heritage and mountainous landscape.
+Immerse yourself in indigenous culture, colorful Maya heritage and mountainous landscape.
 You’ll find warm local residents who are proud to share their ancient traditions.
 This program is based in Xela (pronounced “shay-lah”)—a local nickname for the vibrant town of Quetzaltenango—which is a hub for volunteer opportunities in education and children’s issues.
 With very little English spoken throughout the city, residents of Xela welcome volunteers to assist in their classrooms with teaching and school facility beautification.

 Your Adventure is Just Around the Corner!